 Assess Dark Areas

 Walk your store and check for dark areas or sections that could stand out more by having spotlighting on them.
 We have seen countless retail locations that have areas or sections that lack proper lighting and deter customers.
 Many times areas are being lit but the light source is too dim or is the incorrect color temperature for the space making the area look dark.
 For example, a clothing store fitted with fluorescent tubes has several dark areas due to the tubes quickly degrading and become dim.
-Once you have identified these areas, we would recommend contacting your local lighting company to design and install a lighting system that works for your retail location.
+Once you have identified these areas, we would recommend contacting your local lighting company to assist in ordering and installing the correct product.

 At first, lighting may seem like a small factor in one’s decision-making process but when we realize how much we rely on appearance when selecting products, that quickly changes.
 Therefore, it is imperative for retail locations to have quality lighting that properly represents products while guiding the customer through the retail space.